gposingway/gposingway/README.md

-# gposingway
+# GPosingway

-A drop-in patch for ReShade installations with presets, shaders, and fixes from around the XIV community.
+A drop-in patch for ReShade installations with presets, shaders, and fixes from all around the Final Fantasy XIV community and beyond.

 **Current supported version**: ReShade 5.9.2 with add-on support